mutaebcollege/MusicVisuals/README.md

 # Description of the assignment

-The first time I cloned this repo I did not see myself putting the time to work hard but then I enjoyed what I was doing so I tried to create something cool.
+The first time I forked this repo I did not see myself putting the time to work hard but then I enjoyed what I was doing so I tried to create something cool.
 I first coded two spheres with a box but then it was a simple code and with no logic behind it.
 Therefore, I decided that the first visual for this is going to be a clone of the Mac wallpaper when it's in sleep mode.
 I got inspired by how they make colors travel from one side of the screen to the other side.
 Then the second visual I coded was the loading visual.
 This piece of visual is very common in iOS development when you are trying to fetch or load data from an API.
 Therefore, I decided to make it the default visual for this project.
 Lastly, is the circle part where I drew two half circles which respond to the amplitude of the music because I thought it would be cool since my previous visuals don't respond to music.

 # Instructions